 SAGE Research Methods (SRM) is designed to assist beginner and experienced researchers through the research process, from defining a research question through to reviewing the literature and writing up findings.

-Use either the basic search box on the homepage or the advanced search to interrogate the database using keywords.
+Use either the basic search box on the homepage or click through to advanced search to interrogate the database using keywords.

 SRM has developed a Methods Map that you can use to visualise the research lifecycle and hierarchy.
+Navigate to the Methods Map from the Tools dropdown.
 When you first enter the Methods Map it lists the broadest term, Research Methods, in the centre of the map.
 To the right it lists narrower terms, or sub-terms.
-These narrower terms are based upon the same research process topics as discussed above.
-When you click on a narrower term, it reveals even narrower terms.